EsotericSoftware/kryonetty/README.md

         .register(TestRequest.class);
 ```

-To register more classes than one:
+Please note that Kryo gives every class an index-number.
+If you change the order, errors may occur if both programs do not have the same order of registered classes.
+To register more classes than one.

 ```java
     KryoNetty kryoNetty = new KryoNetty()